Starting the Platform

 systemctl enable postgresql-16 # or postgresql

-systemctl enable pmp4pg-backend
+systemctl enable pmp4pg

 Stopping the Platform

-systemctl stop nginx
+systemctl stop pmp4pg

 systemctl stop postgresql-16